'I don't ever consciously change gears when I play jazz or classical. It's all music.'

 RCA 88875126952 (download)

-Previn recorded this CD with the London Symphony Orchestra in the 1960s, creating one of the greatest recordings of the highly acclaimed Vaughan Williams symphonies.
+Previn recorded this CD with the London Symphony Orchestra in the 1960s, creating one of the greatest recordings of Vaughan Williams's acclaimed cycle of nine symphonies.
 The interpretations here cast refreshing new light on this great cycle.
+In particular, the renditions of the angry Fourth Symphony and the serene Fifth Symphony are recordings to treasure: but the set as a whole is a of a very consistently high standard.

 Previn Violin Concerto ‘Anne-Sophie’